async-rs/async-std/docs/src/tutorial/handling_disconnection.md

 2. The broker's main loop exits when the input events channel is exhausted (that is, when all readers exit).
 3. Because broker itself holds a `disconnect_sender`, we know that the disconnections channel can't be fully drained in the main loop.
 4. We send peer's name and pending messages to the disconnections channel in both the happy and the not-so-happy path.
-   Again, we can safely unwrap because broker outlives writers.
+   Again, we can safely unwrap because the broker outlives writers.
 5. We drop `peers` map to close writers' messages channel and shut down the writers for sure.
    It is not strictly necessary in the current setup, where the broker waits for readers' shutdown anyway.
    However, if we add a server-initiated shutdown (for example, kbd:[ctrl+c] handling), this will be a way for the broker to shutdown the writers.